-The Story of the IMAGINE Mosaic at Central Park
+The Incredible Story of the Imagine Mosaic at Central Park

 There is a story in every piece of mosaic art, and we love sharing them.
 On this 50th anniversary week of John Lennon’s “Instant Karma” song release, we visit a famous New York City installation: the home of the famous Central Park Imagine Mosaic.

 A Special Memorial to a Legend

 Located in Central Park West, Lennon’s Strawberry Fields memorial is near West 72nd Street.
 Visitors can see The Dakota apartment building in the background.
 The view is purposeful: it’s a few hundred yards from the spot where the former Beatles member was shot dead on Dec.
 8, 1980.
 Today, Ono still lives there in the home they shared.
 The Imagine mosaic is the John Lennon Central Park memorial made in 1980.

 Measuring in at 2.5 acres, shaped like a teardrop, the Imagine Mosaic/Strawberry Fields area is a designated Quiet Zone within the park.
 At the groundbreaking, Ono commented that they had taken their last walk together in the small hilly area, adding, ”John would have been very proud that this was given to him, an island named after his song, rather than a statue or a monument.”

 The most famous part of Strawberry Fields is the circular mosaic art located within a pathway.
 It contains a single word, the title of one of Lennon’s most famous songs: “Imagine”.
 Done in the style of Portuguese pavement, it’s inspired by Greco-Roman designs.

-Out of the vast music catalog created by the Beatles and John Lennon, two songs are significant to his memorial.
+Out of the vast music catalogs created by the Beatles and John Lennon, two songs are significant to his memorial.
 Here’s their history.